sderohan/golang-concurrency/README.md

 # golang-concurrency
-This repo contains the problem solved and concepts implemented in golang
+This repo contains the problem solved and concepts implemented in goroutines